Žulová: Sights

 A bergfried survived from the ruins of the castle.
 It is up to 4 m thick and has survived to the present day up to the height of the original 4th floor.
 The bergfried and the core of the castle ruins were used to build a unique church.
 The Church of Saint Joseph was built in the Neoclassical style in 1809–1810.
 The stone bridge leading to the church was built in 1846 and is also a cultural monument.

-The Church of Our Lady of Sorrows is situated on the Boží hora Hill.
-A wooden church, which was built there in 1712–1713, was replaced by the current neo-Gothic building built in 1878–1880.
+The Church of Our Lady of Sorrows is situated on the hill Boží hora.
+A wooden church, which was built there in 1712–1713, was replaced by the current neo-Gothic building in 1878–1880.
 It was designed by Friedrich von Schmidt.
 An atypical double construction system was used during construction due to the local extreme weather conditions.
-Stations of the Cross line the way up the hill to the church.
+The Stations of the Cross line the way up the hill to the church.